Students can complete:

 Students submit an expression of interest form to the Vocational Education Department.
 They will finalise the placement contract and organise the necessary Education Queensland insurance documentation.
 Students must be covered by insurance or they will not be allowed to attend the workplace.

 Information about work experience opportunities are emailed to students and through school assemblies—generally around Week 4 of Terms 2 and 4.
-It is an advantage if parents and students are able to provide possible work placements.
+It is an advantage if parents and students are able to sourcepossible work placements.
+Work experience placements generally occur in two blocks, in an effort to reduce student absences during peak assessment time.
+These block periods are during Term 2 – Week 10 and Term 4 – Week 9.

-Contact the Vocational Education Coordinator for more information.
+Contact the Head of Partnerships & Transitions and/or Industry & Vocational Training Officer for more information.